carlfranklin/LocalizationInBlazorServer/README.md

 3. We redirect the user back to the original page.
 4. The application shows on the correct language.

-Again, we will be working solely in the Client project.

 Add the following class files to the project:

 *CultureWithName.cs*: